paulternate/cf-venafi-automation/docs/03-tlspc-create-application/README.md

 | Template | Orchestrates the lifecycle of a TLSPCApplication Custom Resource which references the Function (deployed simultaneously) | https://venafi-ecosystem.s3.amazonaws.com/tlspc/templates/tlspc-application.yaml | [View](../../tlspc/templates/tlspc-application.yaml)  |
 | Function | Implements the Create/Update/Delete operations required by the TLSPCApplication Custom Resource | https://venafi-ecosystem.s3.amazonaws.com/tlspc/functions/tlspc-application.zip | [View](../../tlspc/functions/tlspc-application/app/app.py) |

+## A note on Defaults and warning messages

+Unless otherwise stated, all console settings should be left in their **DEFAULT** state.

+Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS account and can be safely **IGNORED**.

-## Creating the Stack
+## Creating your Stack

 The following steps will register your Application in TLSPC.
-This will be used later to create certificates.
+This Application will be used later to create certificates.

-**NOTE**: Unless otherwise stated, all settings should be left in their **DEFAULT** state.
-Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS account and can be safely **IGNORED**.

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home
 1. Click on "Create stack", then click "With new resources (standard)"